onicai/PoAIW/src/mAInerCreator/README.md

 dfx canister call cgpjn-omaaa-aaaaa-qaakq-cai checkAccessToLLMs

 # use canister address of created mainer controller canister, e.g. cgpjn-omaaa-aaaaa-qaakq-cai
-dfx canister call mainer_creator_canister testCreateMainerLlmCanister "cgpjn-omaaa-aaaaa-qaakq-cai"
+dfx canister call mainer_creator_canister testCreateMainerLlmCanister '(variant { SmolLM2_135M }, "cgpjn-omaaa-aaaaa-qaakq-cai")'

 # ----be carefull with these START ---
 ## In case the canister wasm has to be reset (use with caution):